Hunntington History, Family Crest & Coats of Arms

 Early Origins of the Hunntington family

-Huntingdon in Huntingdonshire.
+The surname Hunntington was first found in Huntingdon in Huntingdonshire.
 "This place, called by the Saxons Huntantun, and in the Norman survey Huntersdune, appears to have derived its name from its situation in a tract of country which was anciently an extensive forest abounding with deer, and well suited for the purposes of the chase.
-A castle was built here in 917, by Edward the Elder, and enlarged by David, Earl of Huntingdon and King of Scotland."
-CITATION[CLOSE]
+A castle was built here in 917 by Edward the Elder, and enlarged by David, Earl of Huntingdon and King of Scotland."

 Early History of the Hunntington family